 - The only number that can mathematically affect infinity is infinity itself.
 So all the kids at the playground one-upping you with, “infinity +1” are wrong in thinking their number is bigger.
 Infinity +1 = Infinity.
 Infinity -1 = Infinity.
 Heck, Infinity minus a googolplex is still Infinity.
 I bring this up only because, in the previous paragraph, I made the assumption that where time and space are infinite, variation is not.
 Imagine I left you alone with a certain number of LEGO blocks, and I gave you until forever to arrange those blocks any way you wanted.
 Eventually, every car, house or boat you could possibly make, you would.
 However, if I were to give you an infinite number of LEGOs, you could not arrange them in every way possible, no matter how long you tried, as these two infinities would cancel each other out.
 Infinity – Infinity = 0.
 Now, replace LEGO blocks with atoms, and you get the same result.
 Given a limitless number of ways a universe could exist, we might never, ever produce Westeros.

-Now let’s assume, for the sake of this thought experiment, that a multiverse definitely exists, time and space are indeed infinite, but there are just so many ways atoms can be ordered.
-Given these statements, we still run into the problem of infinity itself, because, as stated before, even if there is a Westeros somewhere, or a Middle Earth or a Hogwarts, we most likely could never, ever find it.
+Now let’s assume, for the sake of this thought experiment, that a multiverse definitely exists, that time and space are indeed infinite, and that there are just so many ways that atoms can be arranged.
+Given these assumptions, we still run into the problem of infinity itself, because, as stated before, even if there is a Westeros somewhere, or a Middle Earth, or a Hogwarts, we most likely could never, ever find it.
 Even after a million years of technological and biological evolution, having built starships to make the Enterprise look like a wheelbarrow, we still would never be able to find our favorite fictional world out there, though we might be able to prove, mathematically at least, that those worlds exist.

 In his short story, The Library of Babel, Argentinian Sci-Fi author Jorge Borges imagines an infinitely-sized library, containing not just every book ever written, but every book that could ever be written.
 The people perusing the library seek to find books containing a record of their own lives, but given the nature of large numbers, they never do.